nnsense/ipa-cli/README.md

 ```
 ipa-cli otp find "dbowie"
 ```
-Search for a dns record: search can be by hostname or IP
+Search for a DNS record: search can be by hostname or IP
 ```
 ipa-cli dns find "172.31."
 ipa-cli dns find "172.31." -f dn